HouseRulesDLP/OSE/character_classes/Druid.md

 **Invocation Dice:** As a spellcaster, Druids have the number of invocation dice indicated on the table below, plus a number of additional dice equal to their Wisdom modifier.
 The Druid may choose how many dice to roll each time they attempt to cast a spell.

-**Spellcasting:** Druids receive their spells from fae and nature spirits meditating and communing with them.
+**Spellcasting:** Druids receive their spells from fae and nature spirits by meditating and communing with them.
 The table below shows the number of spells of each level they may be granted upon completing their morning rituals after a full night's rest.
 It takes 10 minutes of uninterrupted meditation times the level of the spell for each spell that is to be granted.

 **Exhausting Magic:** At a cost of 1 level of [[Exhaustion]], a Druid may choose to pass an invocation roll that just failed.
 This occurs after a normal Invocation Roll, and any expended Invocation Dice are still expended and any Mishaps still occur.

-## Charm Immunity
+### Charm Immunity
 Starting at 3rd level, Druids have Advantage on all saving throws to resist the Charms and Illusions of Fae and Natural creatures.
 Beginning at 5th level, the Druid becomes immune to these affects from Natural creatures and this expands to Fae creatures by 7th level.

-## Identification
+### Identification
 Druids can automatically identify natural plants and animals and whether water is pure or contaminated (though not necessarily by what).
 For especially rare or supernatural plants and animals, the GM may require a *Competency* check modified by Intelligence.

-## Languages
+### Languages
 There is no secret druid language.
 However, at 1st level, Druids learn Sylvan.
 Every level thereafter, they learn to speak one animal (terrestrial, avian, insect, aquatic, etc) or plant (all plants) language.
 At 5th level, they can begin learning fae (dryad, wyrm, pixie, etc) languages.
-At 9th level, they can begin learning elemental languages (Primordial, Auran, Aquan, Ignan and Terran)
+At 9th level, they can begin learning elemental languages (Primordial, Auran, Aquan, Ignan and Terran).
+Languages learned from this feature may not be traded for literacy.

-## Pass Without Trace
+### Pass Without Trace
 Starting at 3rd level, a druid can pass through natural environments without leaving any tracks.
 The character is also able to move through overgrown areas at normal speed and without impediment.
 This ability imposes *Disadvantage* on attempts to track the druid through natural terrain.
 By 5th level, this ability expands to the druid's companions, so long as they remain with 15ft of the druid.

-## Pathfinding
+### Pathfinding
 A party with a druid gains *Advantage* on checks to avoid getting lost in a natural outdoor environment.

-## Shapechange
+### Shapechange
 At 2nd level, a druid gains the ability to change form into that of any natural terrestrial animal they are familiar with.
 The form assumed may not have more Hit Dice than the druid has levels.
 At 3rd level, this ability expands to include natural aquatic and amphibious animals.
 At 5th level, the druid may take the form of a natural avian animal.
 By 7th level, the druid may take the form of fae animals (such as basilisks, winter wolves, and the like).
 Finally at 11th level, the druid may shapechange into the form of an elemental.

 Each time the druid uses this ability, they expend one of their Invocation Dice without rolling it.

-## Followers
+### Followers
 At any time they have the means to do so, a druid may build a sacred site (referred to hereafter as a "sanctuary") integrated into a natural setting.
 However, they may not do so if there is another druid's sanctuary within 100 miles of the site.
-Once a sanctuary has been established and upon the druid attaining their 10th level of experience, they will begin attracting followers who will arrive over the next several months:
+Once a sanctuary has been established and upon the druid attaining their 10th level of experience, they will begin attracting followers to tend and help protect the sanctuary.
-- 1d4 rangers (10% chance each of being a warden instead) of levels 1-3
-- 2d4 common soldiers
-- 2d6 common worshipers
-- 2d4 fae and nature spirits
-- a larger than normal number of animals common to the region

-These followers arrive to worship at, tend to and help protect the sanctuary.
-Additionally, each month the druid should make a Competent Charisma check.
-Upon a success, 1d3 1st level apprentice druids will present themselves.
-Those followers of 1st level or higher count among the PC's retainers.

-## Druid Level Progression
+###### Druid Level Progression
 <table>
     <thead>
     <tr>